 We are a leading provider of on-demand transaction management platforms that enable communications service providers (CSPs) and equipment manufacturers with embedded connectivity (i.e., handsets, mobile internet devices, laptops, cameras, etc.) (EMECs) and other customers to automate subscriber activation, order management and service provisioning from any channel (e.g., e-commerce, telesales, customer stores and other retail outlets, etc.) to any communication service (e.g., wireless, high speed access, local access, IPTV, cable, satellite TV, etc.) across any device type.
-Our ConvergenceNow® platforms (including ConvergenceNow® Plus+ and InterconnectNow{TM}) provide seamless integration between customerfacing channels/applications, communication services, devices and "back-office" infrastructure-related systems and processes.
-Our customers rely on our Web-based solutions and technology to automate the process of activating customers while delivering additional communication services to be managed across multiple distribution channels including e-commerce, telesales, customer stores and other retail outlets, allowing us to meet the rapidly changing and converging services offered by our customers.
-By simplifying the processes associated with managing our customers' subscribers' experience for ordering and activating services through the automation and integration of disparate systems, we enable our customers to acquire, retain and service usbcribers quickly, reliably and cost-effectively.
+Our ConvergenceNow® platforms (including ConvergenceNow® Plus+ and InterconnectNowtm) provide seamless integration between customer-facing channels/applications, communication services, devices and "back-office" infrastructure-related systems and processes.
+Our customers rely on our Web-based solutions and technology to automate the process of activating customers while delivering additional communications services including new service offerings and ongoing customer care.
+Our ConvergenceNow® platforms are designed to be flexible to enable multiple converged communication services to be managed across multiple distribution channels including e-commerce, telesales, customer stores and other retail outlets, allowing us to meet the rapidly changing and converging services offered by our customers.
+By simplifying the processes associated with managing our customers' subscribers' experience for ordering and activating services through the automation and integration of disparate systems, we enable our customers to acquire, retain and service subscribers quickly, reliably and cost-effectively.